-PAUL MITCHELL THE SCHOOL admits as regular students those who 17 years of age with a high school graduates or holders of high school graduation equivalency certificates (GEDs).
+PAUL MITCHELL THE SCHOOL admits as regular students those who are high school graduates or holders of high school graduation equivalency certificates (GEDs).
+PAUL MITCHELL THE SCHOOL accepts high school seniors that are currently in the Alpine/Nebo School District, please see the admissions leader for details.
 PAUL MITCHELL THE SCHOOL does not accept ability to benefit (ATB) students at this time.